A documentary wedding photographer’s guide to documentary photography.

 No one ever went to work on a Monday and said: “I went to a fantastic wedding at the weekend, we stood in a line and got our pictures taken.”

 For me, documentary wedding photography has more personal and emotional value.
 It can trigger a memory and transport you back to a time and place just like a piece of music can.

-More recently, a wedding I photographed was listed in the top 50 most memorable celebrity weddings of the decade in Hello!
+More recently, I was featured in the top 50 most memorable celebrity weddings of the decade in Hello!
 Magazine.
-A true compliment to my documentary style of wedding photography.
+This was a compliment to my documentary-style wedding photography.

 In 2022, I was named Best documentary-style wedding photographer in the UK.
 It is safe to say that if documentary wedding photography is your thing, we have a lot in common.